| Astrophysics (Index) | About |

-The cosmic distance ladder (or cosmological distance ladder, or extragalactic distance scale) is a sequence of methods culminating in those used for measuring distance to distant objects such as the oldest galaxies.
+The cosmic distance ladder (or cosmological distance ladder, or extragalactic distance scale) is a sequence of methods culminating in those used for measuring distance to the most-distant observed objects such as the oldest galaxies.
 The more accurate methods, typically workable only for relatively short distances, are used to calibrate methods which handle longer distances, step-by-step, extending the distances measurable, analogous to climbing a ladder.
-The precision and accuracy of the methods generally decline with increasing distance, some methods being presumed no more accurate than 50% (but if such a method is fairly consistently within 50%, that is much better than no information).
-The shortest of the following methods are limited to the Milky Way, but are key "lower" steps in the ladder.
+The precision and accuracy of the methods generally decline with increasing distance, some methods being presumed no more accurate than 50% (but knowing the distance within 50% is much better than no information).
+The shortest of the following methods are limited to the Milky Way, but are key "lower steps" in the ladder.
 To gain as much accuracy as possible, efforts are made to confirm distances and calibrations using multiple methods.
 Methods:

 Among the standard candles: